Manchester City 1-1 Real Madrid: Hosts crash out despite Aguero leveller

 On a chilly night that should have been the most glamorous European occasion in the club’s history, there was instead a distinctly low key feel as the blue moon remained in the shadow of the continent’s elite.

 City’s players, knowing qualification for the group stages was all but impossible, appeared to go through the motions early on as they struggled to adapt to Mancini’s 3-4-1-2 formation, which saw Pablo Zabaleta joining Vincent Kompany and Matija Nastasic in central defence.

-Real, wearing racing green, accelerated through the gears in the opening 20 minutes as it carved open City’s leaky defense at will.
+Real, wearing racing green, accelerated through the gears in the opening 20 minutes as they carved open City’s leaky defence at will.

-Xabi Alonso, Sami Khedira and Luka Modric dominated the midfield to allow Ronaldo and Angel Di Maria to frighten the lives out of a defense which has been so shaky this season.
+Xabi Alonso, Sami Khedira and Luka Modric dominated the midfield to allow Ronaldo and Angel Di Maria to frighten the lives out of a defence which has been so shaky this season.

 Somehow, the visitors only had Benzema’s early goal to show for their initial excellence.
 In what has been a familiar theme this season, City played Di Maria onside, the Argentine swung in a ball that found Benzema in oceans of space on the edge of the six-yard box and the Frenchman gleefully belted in the opener.

 Ronaldo was a hair’s breadth from doubling Real’s advantage five minutes later but Nastasic made a rare invaluable contribution by hacking the winger’s finish off the line.